sranjbar94/KGML-Carbon-Partitioning/README.md

 # KGML Carbon Partitioning

 **Reference:**
-Ranjbar, S., Desai, A. R., Hoffman, S., & Stoy, P. C. (2025). *Constrained carbon partitioning: a self-trained physics-informed machine learning model reduces GPP overestimation from eddy covariance measurements*.
+Ranjbar, S., Desai, A. R., Hoffman, S., & Stoy, P. C. (2025). *Constrained carbon partitioning: a self-trained physics-informed machine learning model to partition carbon measurements into GPP and RECO from eddy covariance measurements*.

 This repository contains code and datasets for the KGML-based carbon partitioning framework.
 It includes: